RxDB Quickstart

 });

 An RxDatabase contains RxCollections for storing and querying data.
-A collection is similar to a SQL table, and individual records are stored in the collection as JSON documents.
+A collection is similar to an SQL table, and individual records are stored in the collection as JSON documents.
 An RxDatabase can have as many collections as you need.
+Add a collection with a schema to the database:

 version: 0,